Valeesi/valeesi.github.io/_posts/2020-11-28-designing-data-intensive-applications-chapter-1.md

 **Maintainability**

-The majority of the time spent on any application during its lifecycle is for maintenance.
+The majority of the cost spent on any application during its lifecycle is for maintenance - operational, correction of bugs, development of new features, adapting to new platforms etc. The author mentions three design principles that can improve maintainability:

+***Operability***

+It should be well-documented and easy for operators to configure, run, debug and start/restart the application.

+***Simplicity***

+One should always aim at reducing the complexity and improving the readability of their code.
+This allows other developers to understand the system quicker.
+Simple code also brings the benefits of fewer bugs created.

+***Evolvability***

+There always exists a possibility for code changes as the requirement changes, hence it is important to maintain the code as adaptable as possible for future development.